-The evolution of hydrographic surveying technology has been moving in a very fast pace over the last decade.
-The introduction of the unmanned systems such as Autonomous Underwater Vehicles (AUVs), Unmanned Surface Vehicles (USVs), Remotely Operated Underwater Vehicles (ROVs), Maritime Autonomous Systems (MAS) and Marine Drones have tremendously changed the landscape of the bathymetry surveying industry.
+The evolution of hydrographic surveying technology has been moving at a very fast pace over the last decade.
+The introduction of unmanned systems such as autonomous underwater vehicles (AUVs), unmanned surface vehicles (USVs), remotely operated underwater vehicles (ROVs), maritime autonomous systems (MAS) and marine drones has tremendously changed the landscape of the bathymetry surveying industry.
 Recently, most of these systems have been accepted and widely used in hydrographic fields.
-Apparently, the tendency of industry players to choose this unmanned system as acquisition tool was not only driven by the capability of the unmanned system to achieve high precision and accuracy standards but this system offers high-resolution data with a much lower operational cost.
+Apparently, the tendency of industry players to choose an unmanned system as an acquisition tool is not only driven by the capability of the unmanned system to achieve high standards of precision and accuracy, but also by the fact that such systems offer high-resolution data at a much lower operational cost, writes Mohd Razali Mahmud.

 Whether we like it or not, technological advances cannot be prevented.
 However, this new system can also become a significant threat to the hydrographic surveying profession.
 Recently, the popular discussion topic over coffee and in office corridors is whether a career as a hydrographic surveyor is still relevant after almost all levels of data collection being taken over by the unmanned systems.
 The death of a profession is not a new thing.
 In the field of surveying itself, some professions have been taken over by technology.
 During the old days, we had survey recorders and calligraphers.
 Where are these professions now?
 Their job is no longer relevant in modern surveys.
 Thus, the advancement of electronic and robotic technology is likely to take away some of the fieldworkers' tasks.
 So it is possible that in a decade or two, a profession such as that of a hydrographic surveyor will slowly become irrelevant and maybe even extinct.